corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-flows.md

 * `NotaryLookupService`

 {{< note >}}
-Hint: This flow only needs an initiating flow; you don't need to include a responder flow.
+This flow only needs an initiating flow; you don't need to include a responder flow.
 You must still add the `@InitiatingFlow` annotation, however.
 {{< /note >}}

 After you've written the `CreateBoardingTicket` flow, it should look like this: